Criticism of Spotify: Thom Yorke

-In July 2013, Radiohead singer Thom Yorke and producer Nigel Godrich removed their band Atoms for Peace and Yorke's solo music from Spotify.
+In July 2013, the Radiohead singer Thom Yorke and the producer Nigel Godrich removed their band Atoms for Peace and Yorke's solo music from Spotify.
 In a tweet, Yorke stated: "Make no mistake—new artists you discover on #Spotify will not get paid.
 Meanwhile, shareholders will shortly be rolling in it.
 Simples."
 Godrich stated: "[Streaming] cannot work as a way of supporting new artists' work.
 Spotify and the like either have to address that fact and change the model for new releases, or else all new music producers should be bold and vote with their feet."

 In an October 2013 interview with Mexican website Sopitas, Yorke said: "I feel like as musicians, we need to fight the Spotify thing.
 I feel that, in some ways, what's happening in the mainstream is the last gasp of the old industry.
 Once that does finally die, which it will, something else will happen."
 He described Spotify as "the last desperate fart of a dying corpse".
 Spotify responded in a statement that it was "still in the early stages of a long-term project that's already having a hugely positive effect on artists and new music", and that it is "100% committed to making Spotify the most artist-friendly music service possible, and are constantly talking to artists and managers about how Spotify can help build their career".
-In 2015, Brian Message, partner at Radiohead's management company Courtyard Management, stated that he disagreed with Yorke, noting that Spotify pays 70 percent of its revenue back to the music industry.
+In 2015, Brian Message, a partner at Radiohead's management company Courtyard Management, said he disagreed with Yorke, noting that Spotify pays 70 percent of its revenue back to the music industry.
 He said that "Thom's issue was that the pipe has become so jammed ...
 We encourage all of our artists to take a long-term approach ...
 Plan for the long term, understand that it's a tough game."

 On 17 June 2016, Radiohead's ninth album, A Moon Shaped Pool, was made available on Spotify, six weeks after it was released on paid-for streaming services including Apple Music and Tidal and Deezer.
 Spotify had been in "advanced discussions" with Radiohead's management and label to make A Moon Shaped Pool the first album available exclusively to Spotify's paid subscribers, but no agreement was reached.
-Spotify spokesperson Jonathan Prince stated: "Some of the approaches we explored with Radiohead were new, and we ultimately decided that we couldn't deliver on those approaches technologically in time for the album's release schedule."
+The Spotify spokesperson Jonathan Prince stated: "Some of the approaches we explored with Radiohead were new, and we ultimately decided that we couldn't deliver on those approaches technologically in time for the album's release schedule."
 In Rainbows, the only other Radiohead album not previously available on Spotify, was added on 10 June 2016.
-Yorke's solo material and Atoms for Peace were re-added in December 2017.
+Yorke's solo albums and Atoms for Peace were re-added in December 2017.